 Sequencing Core

-The Sequencing Core enables researchers to rapidly collect large amounts of data on DNA and RNA sequences and supports a wide range of sequencing applications through its four available sequencing platforms, including an ultra-high capacity NovaSeq 6000.
+The Sequencing Core enables researchers to rapidly collect large amounts of data on DNA and RNA sequences.
+It also supports a wide range of sequencing applications through its four available sequencing platforms, including an ultra-high capacity NovaSeq 6000.
 Researchers are using this technology to sequence samples from humans, model organisms, and non-model organisms to characterize their genomes (DNA), transcriptomes (RNA), and genetic diversity in populations (sequence variants).
 Other applications include investigating interactions between proteins and nucleic acids (e.g., using ChIP-seq or PAR-CLIP) and analyzing samples collected from the environment (metagenomics).

-The CGSB Core Bioinformatics team provides data analysis for a variety of experiments, including bulk and single-cell RNA-seq, metagenomics, variant detection, de novo genome assembly, CHiP-seq, ATAC-seq, RIP-seq, and more.
+The CGSB Bioinformatics Core team provides data analysis for a variety of experiments, including bulk and single-cell RNA-seq, metagenomics, variant detection, de novo genome assembly, CHiP-seq, ATAC-seq, RIP-seq, and more.